tarwn/lessthandot-hugo/blogs/content/posts/2008-09-22-iso-week-in-sql-server.md

 select datepart(isowk,'20071231'),datepart(wk,'20071231')
 ```

-As you can see here also SQL Server&#8217;s wk part returns 53 while isowk returns 1
+As you can see here also SQL Server's wk part returns 53 while isowk returns 1

 I have also added parts of this to the wiki here: [ISO Week In SQL Server][1]